Article

 Timesheet approvals

-To maintain accuracy and compliance in payroll processing, timesheet approvals are a critical step in the time tracking process.
-Managers first verify timesheet accuracy before HR calculates total work hours, including overtime, either manually or through time tracking software.
+To keep payroll accurate and compliant, timesheet approvals are a critical step in the time tracking process.
+Managers verify timesheet accuracy before HR calculates total work hours, including overtime.

 Payroll & compliance